 Diversity Mission Statement

 - The University of Arizona College of Medicine – Phoenix champions diversity as a core value central to its mission.

-- We are committed to promoting and supporting diversity and inclusion in our research, clinical and educational missions to meet the needs of the students, faculty, staff and the communities we serve.
+- The Office of Diversity and Inclusion is committed to promoting and supporting diversity and inclusion in our research, clinical and educational missions to meet the needs of the students, faculty, staff and the communities we serve.